 Each school site is required to hold regular fire, earthquake, and lockdown drills.
-The purpose of these drills is to provide students and staff practice with evacuation, lockdown, and shelter-inplace procedures.
+The purpose of these drills is to provide students and staff practice with evacuation, lockdown, and shelter-in-place procedures.
 Additionally, AIMS K12 has a comprehensive school safety plan. which includes emergency preparedness, available for review.
-District staff has received training in armed intruder preparedness.
+District staff have received training in armed intruder preparedness.